BemTG/Earthquake-Predictor-using-XGboost/README.md

-# Earthquake Predictor with Google maps
+# Earthquake predictor

+Showing hotspots of areas that are due for earthquakes using google maps